skip navigation

 Changes to Legal Aid in Criminal Cases

-Legal Aid in criminal cases has not been ‘means tested’ in the Magistrates Court and has been subject to contribution at the end of a case in the Crown Court where the defendant has been convicted.
+Historically, Legal Aid for criminal cases in the Magistrates Court was not ‘means tested’.
+Cases in the Crown Court were however subject to a contribution at the end of a case where the defendant was convicted.

-In the Magistrates Court full means testing has come into effect and now applies to all applications for cases to be paid for by Public Funds by way of grant of legal aid.
+In the Magistrates Court full means testing came into effect and now applies to all applications for cases to be paid for by Public Funds by way of grant of legal aid.

-In the Crown Court it is still not ‘means tested’ at the start of the case but it continues to be subject to a contribution, if convicted, at the end.
+In the Crown Court it still continues to be subject to a contribution, if convicted, at the end.

 Stage 1.
 Anyone who receives one of the following state benefits will qualify: